tidev/pulsar-titanium/CONTRIBUTING.md

 	- This is also validated on a `git commit` using git hooks via husky.
 - When making the PR, please make sure to contain as much relevant info as possible in the PR body.
 - Make sure to sign the [Axway CLA](https://cla.axway.com/).
+- Open the PR against `master`

 ## Releasing

+### Through CI

+To release through Jenkins:

+1. PR the master branch against the release branch and let the tests run.
+2. Once everything is green merge the PR using "Rebase and merge".
+3. Sit back and let Jenkins do all the hard work!
+4. Once the build has finished and released, draft a new release on the [releases page](https://github.com/appcelerator/atom-appcelerator-titanium/releases).
+5. 🎉

+### Manually

-To release the extension the steps below need to be followed.
+To release the extension manually, the steps below need to be followed.
+Manual release should only be done if the automated release process cannot be achieved (for example if Jenkins is down).

 1. Ensure that your local `master` branch is completely up to date with the main repo.
 2. Run `npm run release`, which performs the following